Italy's Berrettini reaches 1st Grand Slam final at Wimbledon - News Break

 With booming serves delivering 22 aces, and powerful forehands helping compile a total of 60 winners, the No. 7-seeded Berrettini used an 11-game run to grab a big lead and then held on to beat No. 14 Hubert Hurkacz 6-3, 6-0, 6-7 (3), 6-4 at Wimbledon on Friday.

-“I have no words.
-Really.
-Just, ‘Thanks.’
-And I need, I think, a couple of hours to understand what happened,” Berrettini told the capacity crowd.
-“I just know I played a great match. ....
-I never dreamed about this because it was too much, even for a dream.”

-On Sunday, he will go up against either No. 1 Novak Djokovic, a 19-time major champion, or No. 10 Denis Shapovalov, a first-time Slam semifinalist.
+On Sunday, Berrettini will go up against either No. 1 Novak Djokovic, a 19-time major champion, or No. 10 Denis Shapovalov, a first-time Slam semifinalist.

 Berrettini has created quite a sporting Sunday in London for Italy.
 After he plays in the Wimbledon final that afternoon — the first for a man from his country in a title match at any major since Adriano Panatta won the 1976 French Open — Italy will meet England at Wembley Stadium in the final of soccer's European Championship that night.

-“So far, it's the best day, tenniswise, of my life,” said the 25-year-old Berrettini, who lost his only previous major semifinal at the 2019 U.S. Open.
-“Hopefully Sunday’s going to be even better.”
+Berrettini, who is 25, lost his only previous major semifinal at the U.S. Open in 2019.

 He's now on an 11-match winning streak on grass courts, including a title at the Queen's Club tuneup last month, when he became the first man since Boris Becker in 1985 to win the trophy in his debut at that event.
 Becker went on to triumph at Wimbledon that year.